imranmat123/Franks_Carpet_Cleaning_Service/README.md

 The code includes standard input/output statements and arithmetic operations to calculate the cost, tax, and total estimate based on the user input.
 The output is displayed in the console in the format of a detailed estimate with a breakdown of the cost, tax, and validity period.

 Overall, this exercise provides practice with input/output, arithmetic operations, and using constants in C++.

+The code for Frank's Carpet Cleaning Service has been modified to include an option for cleaning large rooms, in addition to small rooms.
+The program prompts the user to input the number of small and large rooms they would like cleaned, and then displays an estimate for the service.
+The prices for small and large rooms are different, and the program calculates the cost and tax separately for each room type.
+Finally, the total estimate is displayed, which includes the cost and tax for both small and large rooms.
+The estimate is valid for 30 days.